 If you are going to learn or memorise a certain song, chances are you are about to sing it, right?
 Yeah, probably.
 And a lot.
 So please warm up your voice first.
 Better do the whole warm-up (with the bodywork section in the beginning), but even 3 exercises are better than nothing.
 I don’t want people coming to me later with vocal problems!

-The Break down method of learning a song
+The break-down method of song learning

 Some of the learning methods are not sexy, sorry guys.